Books by Debi Bower available on Amazon - shop now

 Winner, with 35.3% of the vote

 I was a little surprised that Lights on the Lake took the top spot.
-Located on the east side of Onondaga Lake, a 90-minute drive from Rochester, enjoyed at night in the month of December, it must be a phenomenal experience for Rochesterians to go out of the way for.
+Located on the east side of Onondaga Lake, a 90-minute drive from Rochester, and enjoyed at night in the month of December, it must be a phenomenal experience for Rochesterians to go out of the way for.

 And it is!